9 Signs You Need Help with Java Internationalization

 Java is designed to offer great flexibility in the use of locales, those object identifiers for specific combinations of languages and regions.
 Locale-sensitive Java classes return values that vary in terms of the different locale being used.
 Locales trigger the changes, although the methods of the locale-sensitive classes do the work required for formatting, detecting text elements, and so on.

 Java localization requirements mean the use of multiple locales.
 There is also a default locale for Java applications that have not been built to explicitly manage locales.
-While you may make use of the default locale for one or other application, systematically and exclusively using it for all your applications suggests that internationalization has not been given all the thought it deserves.
+While you may make use of the default locale for one or another application, systematically and exclusively using it for all your applications suggests that internationalization has not been given all the thought it deserves.

 3. Using Hardwired Texts and Labels